tnichols217/notes/MediaLit/Ad Deconstruction.md

 3. Why is the Jeep and the planet slightly off center?

-	> Since it is slightly off center,
+	> Since it is slightly off center, it brings your eyes to it, making you wonder what it is, improving the visibility of the Jeep side profile.